COALAIP/specs/coala-ip/README.md

     - Basic same formalities as in all the sections before apply.

-## Remodeling the LCC RRM using Linked Data
+## COALA IP: Remodeling the LCC RRM with Linked Data

-In this section we describe how LCC's Rights Reference Model can be modeled using JSON-LD, IPLD and schema.org.
-In other words, we'll go over each model description given in the LCC Rights Reference Model document and discuss how the respective model can be translated into Linked Data.
+In this section we define and discuss guidelines for transforming each `Entity` type fom the LCC's Rights Reference Model to Linked Data by using JSON-LD, IPLD and schema.org.
+This will form the basis for the COALA IP communication protocol.

+### What Linked Data Gives Us Out of the Box

+As a building block of RRM, the LCC first defines a generic, linkable Entity Model whose entities can be composed together to create an extendable data model for intellectual property.
+However, by using an RDF-based data structure, we can skip the transformation of these basic entities as RDF already provides us with a base data structure for linking entities.

 ### General Approach

-The section abstractly describes how to get from a LCC RRM model to a RDF-compatible JSON-LD/IPLD model.
-As mentioned earlier already, with their document "[LCC: Entity Model](http://doi.org/10.1000/285)", they defined a generic model to base their actual Rights Reference Model on.
-What this document in essence describes, is how to implement a data model that is fully extensible using a multitude of linked entities.
-Using an RDF-based data structure in turn, means that defining a base data structure for linking entities is not necessary anymore, as this is what RDF is all about already.
 To successfully redefine the LCC's Rights Reference Model, the following steps are required:

-- Identify RDF schemata that map to respective entities defined in the LCC RRM specification
+- Identify RDF schemata that can be mapped to an LCC RRM `Entity` type
-    - If appropriate RDF schemata are not available:
+    - If no appropriate RDF schemata exist, either:
-        - Compose own RDF types from multiple RDF schemata
+        - Compose our own RDF types from multiple, existing RDF schemata, or
-        - Define own RDF schemata
+        - Define our own specialized RDF schemata
-- Define how entities are identified and resolved
+- Define how entities can be identified and resolved
 - Resolve mismatches between the LCC RRM lingo and RDF schemata

+A slight speed bump in the transformation process is to ensure support for links between entities;
+while the RRM defines the existance of links in a generic manner, e.g. as one-to-many (i.e. `0 - n`) links, RDF and Linked Data require these links to be explicitly named so as to express specific facts within their ontologies.
+A case in point is how schema.org's schemata often include a finite set of links that can be mapped to the RRM's links but can not directly support the possibly infinite number of such links required by the RRM.
+However, we can overcome this issue with a bit of effort by extending the base JSON-LD schemata, or its underlying RDF implementation; such extensions could be hosted by schema.org as a *hosted* extension, or by others as *extended* extensions.

-### The LCC Place Model
+### The LCC Place `Entity`

-In the LCC Framework, a Place describes a localizable or virtual place.
-It has the following
+In the LCC RRM, a Place describes a localizable or virtual place.
+It contains the following
 property:

-- **PlaceType:** Defining the type of a Place
+- **PlaceType:** Defines the type of a Place; is one of:
-    - `lcc:LocalizablePlace`: A Place in the universe that can be described using spatial coordinates
+    - `lcc:LocalizablePlace`: A Place in the physical universe that can be located by spatial coordinates
-    - `lcc:VirtualPlace`: A non-localizable Place at which a resource may be located under
+    - `lcc:VirtualPlace`: A non-localizable Place at which a resource may be located at

-In addition, a Place can have the following outgoing reference to respective other entities:
+In addition, a Place can have the following outgoing links to other entities:

-- a self-referencing link (one-to-many)
+- Links to other Places (`0 - n`; one-to-many): *RelatedPlace*

-Visualized the LCC RRM Place looks like this:
+Visualized, the RRM Place looks like:

 ![](media/lccrrmplace.png)